zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-314_840.md

     - Typewriting
     - Tooling
   - TOPIC Traffic, Fame, and Crowd control
-    - CRITICAL_QUESTION *What happens when you click the "Post" button to post something on social media?
+    - CRITICAL_QUESTION *What happens when you click the "Post" button to post Campaign materials on social media?
 You can start with browser technos, SEO, visibility to lower-level physics or fame network and GenZ political field*
   - TOPIC Griftism: Tao of Contemporary Meta-war
     - Silent Plagiarism: Eventual Checkmate Strategy
   - TOPIC Content Creation